 Warning, this section contains a few more spoilers as I will attempt to give a brief overview of how the films in the series interact with one another.

-The original series chronologically goest Halloween, Halloween II, and then jumps over Halloween III: Season of the Witch, which is standalone, and returns to the Michael Myers plotline for Halloween 4 and 5, and a sixth installment Halloween: The Curse of Michael Myers.
+The original series chronologically goes Halloween, Halloween II, and then jumps over Halloween III: Season of the Witch, which is standalone, and returns to the Michael Myers plotline for Halloween 4 and 5, and a sixth installment, Halloween: The Curse of Michael Myers.
 The first two films in the series costar Jamie Lee Curtis, who made her film debut in the original as Laurie Strode, the teen babysitter that Michael Myers stalks.
 She will go on to star in six more entries the franchise after the first, including all three timelines (but not the 2007 reboot).
 Halloween II reveals Laurie is Michael’s sister, a plotline that continues in movies 4 through 6.
 The first film also introduces the character of Dr. Loomis, Michael’s psychiatrist and hunter, who will appear in eight of the 12 movies.

 Halloween III: Season of the Witch is a standalone attempt to make the franchise more of an anthology series, creating an entirely new storyline and referring to the first two films as fictional entries in the narrative.
 But it didn’t work for fans, so we’ll just move on.